 In 2019, the NBA started an initiative to find out the actually measured heights of all NBA players.
 Instructing teams to measure all active players on their rosters during the NBA pre-season and release the recorded heights before the beginning of the NBA season.

-This was brought along due to some people suggesting players may be lying about their actual heights, or as the case in Kevin Durant, it is possible to have a player experience a growth spurt in their first two years.
+This was brought along due to some people suggesting players may be lying about their actual heights, or as in the case of Kevin Durant, it is possible to have a player experience a growth spurt in their first two years.

 Looking like Steph didn’t change much as he’s still the same height as his draft combine measurements his rookie year.
 The baby faced assassin made a comment on the new measurements when questioned by a reporter from The Athletic: